sgtroy/hello-world-3/README.md

 # hello-world-3
-This is a QA test message.
+This is a QA test message CHANGE.
+We will implement various types of changes.